jshimbo/chirp-convert/README.rst

 How to use the tool.

 1. Install Python 3.x.
-In Windows, install Python 3.8 from the Microsoft Store.
+In Windows, you can install Python from the Microsoft Store.

 2. Install the openpyxl Python package. https://openpyxl.readthedocs.io/en/stable/

-3. Run the program: ``python chirp_convert/main.py SARES-FreqList.csv``
+3. Run the program: ``python3 chirp_convert/main.py SARES-FreqList.xlsx``

 4. Open ``output.csv`` in Excel and tweak as needed.